JureSeselj/kiteboarding-club/README.md

 ![Logo](wireframes/logo.JPG)

-# KTB Neretva Club
+# NRT Kiteboarding Club

 # Goal for this Project
-Welcome to KTB Kiteboarding Club.
+Welcome to NRT Kiteboarding Club.
 This club provides an outlet for all people desiring adrenalin and sport activity to get involved and give kiteboarding a go.

 This site gives some information about the club, basic information about kiteboarding and club events to capture the eye of a potential member.
 It also gives the ability to make contact with the club easily through social media or directly via the contact form.